How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Where are you from? (formal)

 This question uses the third-person singular conjugation.
-Basically, when speaking formally, Italians address each other with the subject “she”, lei.
+Basically, Italians use the subject “she”, lei, when speaking formally.

 Da dove vieni?

 The verb venire literally means to come and it’s another translation for where are you from in Italian, literally translating to “where do you come from?”.
-It’s as equally used as the other expressions that we’re already seen.
+It’s used in the same way as the other expressions we’ve already seen.

 Da dove vieni?